Paul Desmond: Dave Brubeck Quartet

 Desmond met Dave Brubeck in 1944 in the military.
-Brubeck was trying out for the 253rd Army band, to which Desmond belonged.
-After making the cut he—unlike Desmond—was sent overseas in 1944, to Europe.
+Brubeck was auditioning for the 253rd Army band, to which Desmond belonged.
+After making the cut, he—unlike Desmond—was sent overseas in 1944, to Europe.
 Desmond once told Marian McPartland of National Public Radio's Piano Jazz that he was taken aback by the chord changes which Brubeck introduced during that 1944 audition.
 After Desmond persuaded Brubeck to hire him following his stint with Jack Fina, the two had a contract drafted (of which Brubeck was the sole signatory); the wording forbade Brubeck from firing him, ensured Brubeck's status as group leader, and gave Desmond twenty percent of all profits generated from the quartet.
 This established the Dave Brubeck Quartet, which lasted from 1951 to December 1967.

 The quartet became especially popular with college-age audiences, often performing in college settings, including their ground-breaking 1953 album Jazz at Oberlin at Oberlin College and at the campuses of Ohio University and the University of Michigan.
 The success of the quartet led to a Time magazine piece on them in 1954, with the famous cover featuring Brubeck's face.

 After drummer Joe Dodge decided to leave the group, Joe Morello joined in late 1956, on Desmond's recommendation.
 Despite this, differences in musical aspirations and taste made their relationship a tense one for many years.
 Desmond hoped for a "tinky-boom" background-type drummer while Morello wanted to be recognized and featured.
 During Morello's first performance with the group, he was featured by Brubeck and received an ovation from the audience for his solo.
 Desmond resented this, and threatened to leave the group.
-Brubeck managed to keep both Desmond and Morello in the group but with frictions between them for years.
+Brubeck managed to keep both Desmond and Morello in the group but with friction between them for years.
 Desmond's grudge against Morello could also be heard during their performance.
-In their 'Take The ‘A’ Train' performance in Hanover, Germany in 1958, for example, Desmond's playing sounded lackluster and uninterested.
+In their "Take the 'A' Train" performance in Hanover, Germany, in 1958, for example, Desmond's playing sounded lackluster and uninterested.
 After a passage of rhythmically complex playing from Morello, Desmond would sometimes play very quietly and or even drop out for a few bars.
-In their later years they reconciled and became close friends.
+In their later years, they reconciled and became close friends.

 The Dave Brubeck Quartet played until 1967, when Brubeck switched his musical focus from performance to composition and dissolved the group.
-During the 1970s Desmond joined Brubeck for several reunion tours, including "Two Generations of Brubeck".
-Accompanying them were Brubeck's sons Chris Brubeck, Dan Brubeck and Darius Brubeck.
-In 1976 Desmond played 25 shows in 25 nights with Brubeck, touring the United States by bus.
+During the 1970s, Desmond joined Brubeck for several reunion tours, including Two Generations of Brubeck.
+Accompanying them were Brubeck's sons, Chris Brubeck, Dan Brubeck, and Darius Brubeck.
+In 1976, Desmond played 25 shows in 25 nights with Brubeck, touring the United States by bus.